udhos/fugo/README.md

     $ (cd demo/invader && invader slow)

-The parameter 'slow' sets a very low frame rate.
+The parameter 'slow' sets a very low frame rate, useful for test/debugging.
+If you want smooth rendering, remove the parameter 'slow'.

 The subshell is used to temporarily enter the demo/invader dir in order to load assets from demo/invader/assets).

-The Invader application will try to reach the Arena server specified in the file server.txt:

-    $ more demo/invader/assets/server.txt
-    localhost:8080

 6\.
 Build for Android